rizo/streams-bench/README.md

 ### Iter (`Push_unit`)
-Implemented in [Iter](https://github.com/c-cube/iter).
+Model used in [Iter](https://github.com/c-cube/iter).
 This is a very simple push-based iterator.
 It has excellent performance and supports efficient concatentation and unzipping.
 Its minimal interface imposes the use mutations and exceptions for control management.
 It also lacks support for resource